benjaminion/upgrading-ethereum-book/src/book.md

 <span>Distribution of rewards for 300,000 validators with 32 ETH staked.</span>
 </div>

+##### Remarks

+A few remarks on this.

+First, the Altair upgrade did not change the expected reward per validator, but it did change the variance considerably.
+This is due to an increase in the block reward of a factor of four and the introduction of sync committees, with a corresponding reduction in attestation rewards.
+Since block proposals and sync committee participation are randomly assigned, while attestation rewards are steady, Altair greatly increased the variance in actual rewards.
+For an analysis of the change, see [Pintail's article](https://pintail.xyz/posts/modelling-the-impact-of-altair/).

-There are further sources of variation that the above analysis doesn't account for.
+Second, there are further sources of variation that the above analysis doesn't account for.
 For example, if my validator proposes a block right after a skipped slot, in which there was no block, then my block proposal could be worth up to 71.4% more than a normal block proposal.
 This is because I get to include attestations from the skipped slot as well as from my own slot, and benefit from the extra source and target votes (but not the extra head votes, which will be too late, or the extra sync committee inclusion).

-Post Merge, validators will additionally receive the transaction tips from execution blocks, and potentially MEV-related income.
-These will substantially increase the percentage earnings for stakers, but will not affect overall issuance on the beacon chain since they come from recycled Ether rather than new issuance.
+Third (and most significantly), post-Merge, validators will additionally receive the transaction tips from execution blocks, and potentially MEV-related income as well.
+These will substantially increase the percentage earnings, and variance in earnings, for stakers, but will not affect overall issuance on the beacon chain since they come from recycled Ether rather than new issuance.

 #### Inverse square root scaling